 Darrell’s recent research focuses on capital markets and financial stability.
 His research is published in journals such as Econometrica, Journal of Political Economy, and Journal of Finance, among others.
 His recent books include How Big Banks Fail (Princeton University Press, 2010), Measuring Corporate Default Risk (Oxford University Press, 2011), and Dark Markets (Princeton University Press, 2012).
 His complete list of research publications and professional activities can be found here

-Mr. Nance is a Director and CEO of Quadrant Structured Products Company, Ltd., (“Quadrant”), a credit derivative products company he helped start in 2007.
+Mr. Nance is currently a management consultant.
+Prior to that, Martin was a Director and CEO of Quadrant Structured Products Company, Ltd., (“Quadrant”), a credit derivative products company he helped start in 2007.
 He is a second term Trustee of Miss Porter’s School, Farmington CT, where he serves on the audit, finance, and investment committees; he was a two term director of the National Futures Association (“NFA”), and he remains a member of the NFA’s Risk and Compliance Committee.

 Martin is a Fellow of the Institute of Chartered Accountants in England & Wales.
 After qualifying as a Chartered Accountant he received his credit training at Manufacturers Hanover Trust Company, New York, where, as Vice President and Group Executive, he oversaw a multibillion dollar credit portfolio for predominantly Fortune 500 companies and was selected to participate in the Advanced Corporate Finance Program at Harvard Business School.
 Subsequently, he held senior positions at Bankers Trust (Managing Director and head of that firm’s Risk Management Advisory business), and Barclays Bank (Executive Vice President and Managing Director).
 He was a senior vice president of one of AIG’s insurance businesses, Head of Business Development at Aladdin Capital Management and, immediately prior to joining Quadrant, was a Managing Director at Magnetar Financial LLC.